wordbit/wordbit/content/posts/all-the-hair-force-one-you-need.md

 Perhaps the best (and worse) feature of macOS Ventura is the ability to mount your iPhone on the top of your display to use it was a webcam.

-Apple **CarPlay** gets the award for the most surprising update - a full-on invasion of the car's entire instrument cluster.
-Assuming that your new car only uses displays for its instrument cluster - and I actually don't know of any.
+Apple **CarPlay** gets the award for the most surprising update - a full-on invasion of the car's entire instrument cluster, assuming that your new car only uses displays for its instrument cluster - and I actually don't know of any.
 Come to think of it, this announcement is either vaporware or has something to do with the rumoured Apple Car project.
 [But just look at it](https://youtu.be/q5D55G7Ejs8?t=2332) - it's glorious.

 Finally, that leaves Apple's **tvOS**... except there were no updates announced for tvOS.
 I think it's safe to say that the overpriced Apple TV hardware will continue down the road of redundancy to the destination of irrelevancy.

 Naturally, after the dust settled on the fast-and-furious eye candy of the keynote, everybody started digging into the details and the disgruntled mumbling began.

 First in line with a legitimate grievance are iPhone 7 owners who got shafted with an early iOS version cut-off.
 I knew my iPhone 6S wouldn't make it to iOS 16, but I wasn't expecting the 7 to lose support too.
-My sympathies, iPhone 7, for the sudden death.
+My sympathies, iPhone 7, for your sudden death.

 When I recently switched to a refurbished iPhone XS, I made a crucial error in [my analysis]({{< relref "2021-11-12-the-seven-year-itch.markdown" >}}), erroneously stating that "Apple has never dropped support for two iPhone generations at the same time".
 This statement is incorrect as both the iPhone 5S and iPhone 6 did not get iOS 13.
 So, axing two generations does indeed have precedent.